 A Review of Studies of Parent-Child Communication About Sexuality and HIV/AIDS in Sub-Saharan Africa

 This journal article summarizes the findings from a literature review on parent-child communication in sub-Saharan Africa, including on frequency and content of discussions, factors associated with sexuality communication, communication style and tone, barriers to communication, outcomes, and intervention studies (2011).

 Adolescent Sexual and Reproductive Health in Developing Countries: An Overview of Trends and Interventions

-This journal article summarizes the trends in adolescent reproductive health in developing countries, from early marriage to sexual activity, contraceptive use and pregnancy, and discussing various communication and intervention components—including those working with parents—to advance their health (2009).
+This journal article by Hindin et al. summarizes the trends in adolescent reproductive health in developing countries, from early marriage to sexual activity, contraceptive use and pregnancy, and discussing various communication and intervention components—including those working with parents—to advance their health (2009).

 A research-based list of practical tips for parents and adults to help the young people in their lives avoid pregnancy and pass safely through adolescence (2007).